perez-rob/TabPageProfile-/README.md

 ## Description

-This is a revamp of my current portfolio using React, MaterializeCSS and Nodemailer
+A simple, easy to make and read, single page ( Single Component!) app that uses exported resume template from Adobe InDesign to populate MaterialUI 'Tabs' component
 ![Demo gif](./demo.gif)

-The code and all relevant files can be found at [https://github.com/perez-rob/react-portfolio-page](https://github.com/perez-rob/react-portfolio-page).
+The code and all relevant files can be found at [https://github.com/perez-rob/TabPageProfile-](https://github.com/perez-rob/TabPageProfile-).

-The deployed application can be accessed here: [gentle-inlet-22392.herokuapp.com/](https://gentle-inlet-22392.herokuapp.com/)

 ## Table of Contents